| ‘Buenos Aires Tour’ was an

 masters.
 ‘Genève’ is a guidebook objectively

+speaking, though.
 ‘Buenos Aires Tour’ is a

 multi-media installation exhibited in the 8th Art Biennial in Istanbul